 The stator is built up of high-grade alloy steel laminations to reduce eddy current losses.
 It has three main parts, namely the outer frame, the stator core, and a stator winding.

 It is the outer body of the motor.
 Its main function is to support the stator core and to protect the inner parts of the machine.
 For small machines, the outer frame is casted, but for the large machine, it is fabricated.
 The figure below shows the stator construction.

 The stator core is built of high-grade silicon steel stampings.
 Its main function is to carry the alternating magnetic field which produces hysteresis and eddy current losses.
 The stampings are fixed to the stator frame.
-Each stamping are insulated from the other with a thin varnish layer.
+Each stamping is insulated from the other with a thin varnish layer.
 The thickness of the stamping usually varies from 0.3 to 0.5 mm.
-Slots are punched on the inner side of the stampings as shown in the figure below.
+Slots are punched on the inner side of the stampings as shown in the figure below:

-The core of the stator carries three phase windings which are usually supplied from a three-phase supply system.
+The core of the stator carries three-phase windings which are usually supplied from a three-phase supply system.
 The six terminals of the windings (two of each phase) are connected in the terminal box of the machine.
 The stator of the motor is wound for a definite number of poles, depending on the speed of the motor.
-If the number of poles is greater, the speed of the motor will be less and if the number of poles is less than the speed will be high.
+If the number of poles is greater, the speed of the motor will be less and if the number of poles is less then the speed will be high.

-As the relationship between the speed and the pole of the motor is given as
+As the relationship between the speed and the pole of the motor is given as:

 Construction of Rotor

 The rotor is also built of thin laminations of the same material as the stator.
 The laminated cylindrical core is mounted directly on the shaft.
 These laminations are slotted on the outer side to receive the conductors.
-There are two types of rotor.
+There are two types of rotors.

 Squirrel Cage Rotor

 The rotor slots are usually not parallel to the shaft but are skewed.
-The skewing of the rotor conductors has the following advantages given below.
+The skewing of the rotor conductors has the following advantages given below: